illixion/vscode-vibrancy-continued/README.md

 Press F1 or ⌘+Shift+P and activate command **"Disable Vibrancy"**, then restart Visual Studio Code.

 You can also just uninstall the extension and restart VSCode, which will automatically remove Vibrancy.

+### Nothing happens first time Reload/Enable Vibrancy is used?

+There is a known issue with Vibrancy sometimes not working on the first try after VSCode updates, perform the same action again to resolve.

 ### Effect doesn't work correctly in VSCode terminal?